Verified by Psychology Today

 The pioneering identity researcher Erik Erikson first proposed the term “ego identity,” which he conceived as an enduring and continuous sense of who we are.
 The ego identity allows a person to merge all the different versions of oneself (the parent self, the career self, the sexual self) into one cohesive whole, so that when unexpected disaster strikes, there's a stable sense of self.

-Conscientiousness is not just about getting to church on time, in a freshly ironed suit.
-It's a fundamental personality trait that influences whether people set and keep long-range goals, deliberate over choices or behave impulsively, and take seriously obligations to others.
+Conscientiousness is not just about getting to a job interview or board meeting on time in a freshly ironed suit and polished shoes.
+It's a fundamental personality trait—one of the Big Five—that influences whether people set and keep long-range goals, deliberate over choices, behave cautiously or impulsively, and take obligations to others seriously.

 Gender—or the different characteristics that begin to define a person as masculine or feminine—consists of several categories apart from the traditional binary ends of the male/female spectrum.
 It’s possible for someone to identify as transgender, for instance—with a gender identity that does not correspond to their biological sex—or cisgender, with a gender identity that does match up with their biological sex.